yl10016/games/coordination_behaviors.md

 10. Developing trust

-Task: make an inventory of types of coordination behaviors (incl organisational behavior, psych papers)
-* (e.g.: turn taking, log rolling-- we each have a secret pref, our prefs is diff, but somewhere hidden is sth that works for both of us)

 ## Game setup
 1. Contextual bandits
     - Goal is to make a sequence of decisions to maximize a reward